 Noah’s Ark is one of the few stories most people recognize.
 The beloved child’s tale of an overstuffed bathtub toy filled with all sorts of lovable creatures has been a favorite of many.
-But how does this story compare with the historical account recorded for us in the Bible?Plan Your Visit
+But how does this story compare with the historical account recorded for us in the Bible?Ticket Options

 The Lord saw how utterly wicked people on earth had become; every thought was only evil all the time.
 So God said, “I will destroy from the earth the people I have created.
 And with them, the animals, birds, and creeping things” (Genesis 6:5–7).